softhlon-learning/learning-platform/content/java/sections/08-functional-programming/lectures/00-functional-programming-introduction/speech.md

 -------------------
 -------------------

-Java 8 introduced lambda expressions, which are essentially anonymous functions.
+Java 8 introduced lambda expressions, method references and Streams API, which are essentially anonymous functions.
 They allow us to write concise and readable code for functional interfaces.

 -------------------